Find inspiration, tools & solutions

 Reduce Plastic Water Bottles

 You can purify tap water into drinking water directly under the sink in the canteen kitchen with a water filtration system.
 The main advantage is that it eliminates plastic bottled water because the tap water is now drinkable right out of the faucet.
 The water purifier eliminates all the contaminants, so the water is safe and healthy to drink.
-We recommend using machine washable glasses or hand out branded reusable water bottles for your employees to refill when they want to.
+We recommend using machine washable glasses or branded reusable water bottles for your employees to refill when they want to.

 Reduce Paper Towels